nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 That leaves jobs #4 and #5 from the trench coat.
 Co-installation (#5) falls out for free: conflicts can only exist *within* one composition, where they're real ABI questions, not filesystem accidents.
-What Nix bought with divergent rpaths, two builds of one soname serving one process tree, doesn't vanish; it moves.
-Divergence lives *between* compositions, and an application that truly needs its own libssl becomes its own composition, mounted for it alone.
-Within a composition, a name collision is exactly the compatibility question someone should have been made to answer.
+What Nix bought with divergent rpaths doesn't vanish; it moves *between*
+compositions: an application that truly needs its own libssl becomes its own composition, mounted for it alone, and within one, a name collision is exactly the compatibility question someone should have been made to answer.
 And because every composition draws its files from the one content-addressed store, sharing is the rule, not the exception: two applications that pin the same openssl point at the same verified blob on disk, where a per-app container would ship its own opaque copy.
 Co-installation without the container tax.

 Closure discovery (#4), the hash-grep, is the one real debt.
 Its replacement has existed in production for decades.
 RPM and Debian extract dependencies *structurally*, reading the actual `DT_NEEDED` entries, the